c-enti/strawberry/docs/devcontainer_db.md

 # DevContainer Database Health Check System

 This document describes the database health check system implemented in `scripts/devcontainer_db_health_check.sh`.
+For a complete summary of the current configuration and implementation status, see the [Current Config](#current-config) section at the end of this document.

 ## Overview